altocodenl/tagaway/readme.md

 ### Todo v1 now

+- Users
+   - Admin Prod for Tom
+    - QA of Tuesday June 16, 2020 was done without invite process.

 - Logo
    - svg logo in app (upper left) is ac:pic but in title and all communication is ac;pic.